for-GET/jesse/README.md

                       [<<"b">>]}]}
 ```

-now we got a list of two errors. let's now change the value of the field "a"
+now we got a list of two errors.

-to a boolean
+Let's now change the value of the field "a" to a boolean

 ```erlang
 6> jesse:validate_with_schema(Schema,